 Once the beets are cooked, the skin should peel off with ease.
 If not, a pairing knife does the trick.

-Yes, but you’ll need to choose a thick yogurt like Greek yogurt or strain regular plain for yogurt with cheesecloth overnight and make the Labneh.
+Yes, but you’ll need to choose a thick yogurt like Greek yogurt or strain regular plain with a cheesecloth overnight to make the Labneh.

 Carrots, parsnips and turnips would make excellent alternatives to the beets.

 Absolutely!
-Roasted beet lasts up to five days in the fridge.
-Just wait to assemble it just before serving.
+Roasted beets last up to five days in the fridge.
+Just assemble it just before serving.

 It’s an optional ingredient.
 You can alway use za’atar instead.